cryptokingpin76/cryptogems-ERC20-Code/README.md

 STEPS

-Step 1: Copy this code
+Step 1: Copy this code.
+Go back to the smart-contract file, and copy all the code.
+If you don't know how to get there, open up a new tab on your browser, and paste in the direct link to the smart contract in my Github repo: https://github.com/cryptokingpin76/cryptogemsERC20code/blob/main/smart-contract

 Step 2: Go to https://www.remix.ethereum.org
 Step 3: